Abhamid3311/bike-managment-client/README.md

 ## Top Feature of this Website:
-* This is a Website of Bike Inventory managment system.
+* Dream Bike is a Website of Bike Inventory managment system.
+* It is a Full responsive and attractive UI base website.
 * There is a Update button with this we can go Update page.
 * There we  can do Re-stock Item and We Can Deleverd Item from stock.
 * Here we can do Sign Up or Login by using Email and Google SignIn.